awslabs/aws-proton-plugins-for-backstage/docs/tutorial.md

 ## Tear down AWS resources

-There is no additional charge for AWS Proton, but you will be charged for the AWS resources like Fargate tasks created by deploying environments and services.
+There is no additional charge for AWS Proton, but you will be charged for the AWS resources created by deploying environments and services, such as Fargate tasks.
 When you are finished with this tutorial, you may wish to delete your Proton environments and services.

 ```
 $ aws proton delete-service --name my-tutorial-service